MicrosoftDocs/windows-dev-docs/terminal/tutorials/powerline-setup.md

 ### Set Cascadia Code PL as your font

-To set the Cascadia Code PL font for use with PowerLine (after downloading, unzipping, and installing on your system), you will need to open your [profile settings](../customize-settings/profile-appearance.md) in your settings.json file by selecting **Settings** (Ctrl+,) from your Windows Terminal drop-down menu.
+To set the Cascadia Code PL font for use with PowerLine (after downloading, unzipping, and installing on your system), you will need to open your [profile settings](../customize-settings/profile-appearance.md) in your settings.json file by selecting **Settings** (Ctrl+,) from your Windows Terminal dropdown menu.
+This can also be done using the settings UI if you have it enabled.

 Once your settings.json file opens, find the Windows PowerShell profile and add: `"fontFace": "Cascadia Code PL"` to designate Cascadia Code PL as the font.
 This will provide those nice Cascadia Code Powerline glyphs.
 You should notice the change in your terminal as soon as you select **Save** in your editor.